trovdimi/wikilinks/README.md

 ### createwikipedianetworkfromtransitions.py ###
 Creates a network in a graph tool format from the transitions in the clickstream  that could have been mapped to links in the `links`.

+### heatmaps.py ###
+The `heatmaps.py` script uses the clickstream data and the link data to create heatmaps showing in which regions on screan links are places and consumed.

+### rbo.py ###
+The `rbo.py` script calculates the ranked biased overlap between renked transition lists.

 ## TODOS ##
 - import categories and assing a category to each article.
 - extract links from captions of figures.
 - extract the anchor text of the links.
 - configurabel number of threads for the crawler, and for the parsers.
 - add indexes to improve performance

 ## License ##